This is a complete guide to video podcasting.

 Read to start your own podcast?
 Learn the nitty-gritty details of starting your own show in our comprehensive guide.
 Learn how to start a podcast.

-There are four ways to record a video podcast.
-Choose the format that’s right for you, your team, and your show.
+There are four ways to record a vodcast.
+Choose the format that’s right for you, your content strategy, your team, and your type of podcast.

 1. Static Image Recording